Britain's FTSE gives up gains as grocers, Fed worries weigh

 "It (Wednesday's pullback) is quite in keeping with the general mood of caution," Ken Odeluga, market analyst at City Index, said.
 "I think we're going to know a lot more (about market direction) after the Federal Reserve announcement today."

-Among individual stocks, supermarkets Sainsbury, Morrison, Marks and Spencer and Tesco all fell more than 1 percent after bearish comments on grocers by Credit Suisse.
+Among individual stocks, Sspermarkets Sainsbury, Morrison, Marks and Spencer and Tesco all fell more than 1 percent after bearish comments on grocers by Credit Suisse.

 "We see few opportunities within a group that has historically misallocated capital, is faced with extreme competitive pressures and operates in a very low-growth environment," Credit Suisse analysts said in a note.